Hierosoft/pycodetool/readme.md

 * Export a list of all global identifiers (after pre-processing on load).

+### Commands
+Installing the module (or installing linux-preinstall and adding linux-preinstall/utilities and linux-preinstall/utilities-developer) to the PATH) provides the following commands:
+- `changes`: Look for repos in the current directory and show what changes are not yet committed (including untracked).
+- `ggrep`: Get a geany command to go to the line in the file from grep (searching within file(s)).
+Recursively search directories by default.

 ### Python.NET to standard Python (framework_to_standard_python):
 Note that GUI conversion is not tested or supported, but you can try it the manually implement whatever is missing (or use IronPython as